PROTECTING YOUR ASSETS

 Post-nups are sometimes used by married couples who are reconciling after a separation, or people who wish to protect an inheritance they are due to receive during their marriage.

-However, since agreeing to a post-nup means giving up rights you’ve gained through marriage, you should think very carefully and seek legal advice before you sign.
+However, since agreeing to a post-nup means giving up rights you’ve gained through marriage, you should think very carefully and seek independent legal advice before you sign one.

 We offer fixed-fee packages for straightforward prenuptial and post-nuptial agreements, so you know our costs before you start.

-To learn more and talk about your needs, please get in touch.
+To learn more about marital agreements and to talk about your specific needs, please get in touch.

 FIXED-FEE PACKAGES FOR STRAIGHTFORWARD PRENUPTIAL AND POST-NUPTIAL AGREEMENTS, SO YOU KNOW OUR COSTS BEFORE YOU START